 - Coal Scuttle: These can be helpful for scooping wood pellets into the hopper if you don’t like/don’t have the strength to dump the entire 40lb bag in at once.

-A: The best wood pellets are going to have 1% or less ash content (per 40lb bag) additionally you will want to decide whether to purchase hardwood or softwood pellets.
+A: The best woodfuel is going to have 1% or less ash content (per 40lb bag) additionally you will want to decide whether to purchase hardwood or softwood pellets.
 Softwood has a 10% higher heat output, so that is what we recommend.
 You can buy pellets from stores or online.
-We advise going through woodpellet.com.
-For more information on the best wood pellets read our guide HERE.

 Q: How long before you refill the hopper?

-A: It depends on the size, most stoves will go through 40lbs of pellets a day.
+A: It depends on the size, most will go through 40lbs of fuel a day.
 If the hopper can hold more than 40lbs you will be able to wait more than a day between refilling.

-Q: What is the best small pellet stove for RV?
+Q: What is the best one for RV?

 Pellet heating can be a great source of warmth for your home, and depending on what you currently use as fuel (eg. heating oil) it can be a cost effective alternative.
 We hope you enjoyed this article, and as always be sure to contact us if you have any ideas for future content we should include.